vampjaz/razer_blade_stealth_hackintosh/README.md

 Conclusion?
 ---

 Its a pretty good laptop, one might almost mistake it for a dark Macbook.
 I'm quite satasfied with it, though I would really like to get sleep working.
 If you want help you can probably find me on the Hackintosh discord: https://discord.gg/uvWNGKV - `@LGA#1151`.
-Also, if you figure out sleep or FB patching, please let me know!
+Also, if you figure out sleep, please let me know!